-If you love decorating with vintage finds and white summer blooms, these vintage planter ideas with white petunias will inspire your next outdoor refresh.
+If you love decorating with vintage finds and simple white blooms, these vintage planter ideas with white petunias may inspire your next outdoor refresh.

-From antique iron pots and rustic urns to reclaimed garden stakes and well-loved containers, white petunias shine in every display.
+From antique iron pots and rustic urns to weathered garden stakes and well-loved containers, white petunias add timeless charm to every display.

 Vintage Planter Ideas with White Petunias and New England Charm